 Welcome to my website!

-I am a PhD student at the Department of Economics, University College London.
+I received PhD from the Department of Economics, University College London in 2023.

 My research field is microeconomic theory.
 I was on the 22/23 Job Market.